-Funded by a Victims of Crime Act grant (VOCA), this section identifies victims at the beginning of the parole and control release decision-making process.
+This section identifies victims at the beginning of the parole and control release decision-making process.
 They conduct file reviews in parole and conditional release cases and provide a victim input statement to all known victims prior to the review and the setting of the control release date by the Commission.
 Staff request special investigations to document information regarding victim locations.
 Victims are contacted and advised of their options to participate in Commission proceedings and are advised of the inmate's status.
-The administrator of this section attends Commission meetings to meet with victims, victims' families and victim advocacy groups.
+The administrator of this section attends meetings to meet with victims, victims' families and victim advocacy groups.